Is there a train at Locust?

 Always look and listen at the crossing regardless of what this page says.

-What's in the Transcript tab?
+What's in the Log tab?

 How is this built?